stefanmielke/ultra64-templates/FirstPerson/README.md

 Source code and Makefile are in the `src/` folder.
 Textures that will be built are in `resources/gfx`, they will be build inside `build-resources.sh` as part of the build process and the resulting files will be under `src/res/` (do not put them in git) and will have the extension `.gen.h`.

-Inside you have the `.asm` files inside the `asm/` folder, `data` files (files that will be compiled but are not linked, but are used by the `ld` file) inside the `data/` folder, and the `walls/` folder has the wall rendering helpers.
+Inside you have the `.asm` files inside the `asm/` folder, `data` files (files that will be compiled but are not linked, but are used by the `ld` file) inside the `data/` folder, and the `objects/` folder has the wall and billboard rendering helpers.

 The main file is `game.c`.
 In it you will find the start and main loop inside the function `void game(void)`.
 Most of the code is, today, inside that function, but it has some comments to let you know what part does what.